India: A woman's dive into the Maha Kumbh Mela – DW – 02/21/2025

 With Indian parties deeply involved with the country's students, his assistance is seen as simply paying his dues in university politics.

-A few hundred meters from the VIP platform, packed crowds of people fight for every inch of space to enter a boat and complete their bathing rituals.
+A few hundred meters from the VIP platform, packed crowds of people fight for every inch of space to complete their bathing rituals.

 Reaching the Ganges for a new start